UK Edition. Click here for US version.

 To help you remember to take Duloxetine, you may find

-that you are depressed or have an anxiety disorder, and it easier to take it at the same times every day.
+it easier to take it at the same times every day.

 Do NOT stop taking Duloxetine, or change your dose,

 without talking to your doctor.
 Treating your disorder

 properly is important to help you get better.
 If it is not